Meat Wars Heat Up: Lobbyists Have It In for Plant-Based Meat Alternatives

 Others, such as THI, questioned the methodology used, “The Annals analyses are not a new development in science, they are simply using an ill-fitting measuring tool (GRADE), which is built to evaluate pharmaceuticals and not lifestyle intervention.”

-According to one of the NutriRECs co-authors, Dr. Gordon Guyatt, distinguished university professor in the faculty of health sciences at McMaster University, who helped develop GRADE, the tool was created to distinguish what is true from what is speculative or untrue.
+According to one of the NutriRECs co-authors, Dr. Gordon Guyatt, a distinguished university professor in the faculty of health sciences at McMaster University, who helped develop GRADE, the tool was created to distinguish what is true from what is speculative or untrue.
 Since not all types of research are the same when it comes to showing cause and effect, how we know what we know is not equal across all fields of health inquiry.
 GRADE ranks studies by the quality of the evidence they produce.
 Randomized clinical trials (RCTs)—in which there is a test and control group—are deemed by GRADE to be of high quality because the only variable is what is being tested.
 Observational studies are considered to be of lower quality because they rely on self-reporting.
 Nutrition studies are often observational because diet and health are so tied up in overall lifestyle; there are simply too many variables to control for.
 Also, it takes years to see the health effects of what we eat—too long a time to sequester and monitor someone.

 Even so, some of the most well-respected nutrition RCTs were left out of NutriRECs analysis because they didn’t meet the eligibility requirements for length of time or differences in the amount of meat eaten by the control and test groups.
 “I think the nicest word to explain it is arbitrary,” says registered dietician Susan Levin, the director of nutrition education for PCRM.